br3ndonland/algorithms/tutorials/python-packaging.md

 - Moved Python modules to separate directory, didn't run -> `__init__.py`
 - setup.py: https://docs.pytest.org/en/latest/goodpractices.html, https://github.com/br3ndonland/test3/commit/aa68546fc08edd835e93dff6349914966fb67ec6

-### _\_\_init\_\_.py_
+### `__init__.py`

 _TODO_

+See the [Python 3 docs tutorial on modules](https://docs.python.org/3/tutorial/modules.html), especially the [packages section](https://docs.python.org/3/tutorial/modules.html#packages):

+> The `__init__.py` files are required to make Python treat directories containing the file as packages.
+This prevents directories with a common name, such as string, unintentionally hiding valid modules that occur later on the module search path.
+In the simplest case, `__init__.py` can just be an empty file, but it can also execute initialization code for the package or set the `__all__` variable, described later.

+### _config.py_

+_TODO_

 ### _conftest.py_

-In many ways, `conftest.py` is like `setup.py` for pytest.
+In many ways, _conftest.py_ is like _setup.py_ for pytest.
 It helps pytest understand your project structure so that pytest can find Python modules to test.

-If your tests and modules are in separate directories and you don't have `conftest.py`, pytest may throw a `ModuleNotFoundError`.
+If your tests and modules are in separate directories and you don't have _conftest.py_, pytest may throw a `ModuleNotFoundError`.
 Pytest finds the tests, but the tests can't find the modules they `import` from the root directory.
 A solution, as explained on [Stack Overflow](https://stackoverflow.com/questions/10253826), is to simply create an empty _conftest.py_ file in the root directory.
 This seems strange to me.

+### _pyproject.toml_

+As explained in the README for the Black autoformatter, _pyproject.toml_ can replace _setup.cfg_ and _setup.py_.

 ### _setup.cfg_